Old-Fashioned Dandelion, Grape, and Cherry Wine Recipes

 Grape Wine Recipe

-For each gallon of grapes use one gallon of water.
-Boil together till grapes fall apart, Pass the liquid through a cloth bag till all juice is out.
+For each gallon of grapes, use one gallon of water.
+Boil together until grapes fall apart.
+Pass the liquid through a cloth bag until all juice is out.

 Measure the juice.
-For every gallon of juice add 3 pounds of sugar.
+For every gallon of juice, add 3 pounds of sugar.
 Put it in a stone jar.
-For about 5 gallons of juice, you add 1/2 of a seven-cent bar of yeast.
+For about 5 gallons of juice, add 1/2 of a seven-cent bar of yeast.

-Let stand where it is warm until there are no more bubbles on it.
+Let it stand where it is warm until there are no more bubbles.
 Mix every day.
-After it is done rising you can bottle it.
+After it is done rising, you can bottle it.

 Cherry Wine

-My grandmother received the following recipe from the “Poehler” family.
-They owned a cherry orchard in Door County.
-I thought it was an interesting recipe.
+My grandmother received the following recipe from the Poehler family, who once owned a cherry orchard in Door County.
+It is a very simple cherry wine recipe that was often made in small batches.

 Cherry Wine Recipe